-Charlotte Elley (Year 13) has started this winter’s netball season off to an impressive start with selection into the New Zealand Secondary Schools (NZSS) netball team.
+Charlotte Elley (Year 13) has had a phenomenal 2014 netball season with selection into the New Zealand Secondary Schools (NZSS) netball team, representing Canterbury and being selected into the SISS tournament team alongside team mate Natalie Allen.
 Charlotte has been a great asset to St Andrew’s College and Canterbury netball since moving to Christchurch last year.
 With selection into the Canterbury Tactix Train-on Squad at age 17, Charlotte has fast become a rising star of Mainland netball and St Andrew’s College!
 With a passion for both basketball and netball, Charlotte will have a busy season in front of her playing in local and regional competitions for both sports, as well as representing New Zealand in the NZSS team.
-Congratulations to Charlotte who continues to impress team mates and coaches with her work ethic and dedication.

 The Year 13 Media Studies Television class have produced a series of webisodes looking at Christchurch "Three Years On" from the earthquakes.
 After talking to 5 and 6 year old students from the Preparatory School about their experiences in the earthquakes, students turned their answers into an original song and music video called "Shake it Up". *Click here* to view the "Shake It Up" music video with interviews. [youtube: http://www. youtube. com/watch?v=gp6VqI29H0o&feature=c4-overview&list=UU-iPHza5f91MyZKoi-TCMSw[http://www. youtube. com/watch?v=gp6VqI29H0o&feature=c4-overview&list=UU-iPHza5f91MyZKoi-TCMSw]]